 Find accessories on Boardom

 Action cameras are often sold with boards, skis, and gear when riders upgrade.
 Browse accessories on Boardom — you might find a camera, mounts, or spare batteries from the community.
-And when you're ready to capture your next run, make sure you've got the rest of your setup sorted — check our beginner ski guide or beginner snowboard guide if you're still building your kit.
+For stabilization specifics, read HyperSmooth vs RockSteady for skiing and snowboarding.
+When you're ready to capture your next run, make sure you've got the rest of your setup sorted — check our beginner ski guide or beginner snowboard guide if you're still building your kit.